-Before you get started you will need to obtain your Amazon S3 Access Key ID, Secret Access Key, and Bucket (which is optional).
+Before you connect to Grow, you need to obtain your Amazon S3 Access Key ID, Secret Access Key, and Bucket (optional).

 - In Amazon, you’ll need to create an IAM user in your AWS account.
 You can find instructions here on their help documentation.

 - When you create the new user, you will need to create credentials for this user, which includes an Access Key ID and a Secret Access Key.
 Copy these values into Grow.

 - NOTE: Before you finish creating the user, you will only have one chance to view the Access Key ID and secret access keys.
 You can click “Download .csv” to save the file with the keys if you need to see it later.
 After you have passed this step, you will not be able to see the access keys again.

 You can now connect your AWS database to Grow using these credentials.

 After you have created your IAM user in AWS, you can use those credentials to connect the data source to Grow.
 You will need Access Key ID, Secret Access Key, and Bucket (optional) information to create the data source connection.

 Here are the steps to connect your Amazon S3 account to Grow: